 Ready, Respectful, Safe.

-Together being the best that we can be!
+Together being the best that we can be, in mind, body and spirit!

 At Gayton and Middleton Primary Academies we work together in a Christian community to be ready to learn, respectful of everyone and safe to flourish.
 We challenge each other to be the best that we can be in mind, body and spirit to achieve more than we ever thought possible.